Why You Need a CRM Tool

 Over time, you’ve made more sales than just that first one.

-Maybe, by now, most of your sales come from mouth referrals from other customers.
+Maybe, by now, most of your sales come through word of mouth referrals from other customers.

 Overall, if your business is growing and sales are coming in, you have a feeling that your sales team is performing well.